 That said, and allowing for the heat flow readings to be reliable, they will be another vital sign of the planet's life and activity.

 "The heat that escapes from a planet is similar to the heat from your car engine.
 When you drive hard the car gets hotter, and when the car drives less, it gives off less heat.
 So the exhaust heat from a machine, a heat engine, is a measure of its activity.
 And planets take their internal heat and convert it into deformations on the surface, like mountains, volcanoes, or they produce a magnetic field, tectonics and so forth," says Tilman Spohn, a lead investigator for HP3.

 Mars isn't producing a magnetic field at the moment but it has done in the past.
 So perhaps that's a sign of its decaying life right there.

-There are two major parts to HP3: a metal "mole," which will double as a hammer to get through the ground, and a slim tether laced with temperature sensors.
+There are two major parts to HP3: a metal "mole," (developed by the Polish company Astronika) will double as a hammer to get through the ground, and a slim tether laced with temperature sensors.

 In February 2018, InSight was shipped on a C-17 cargo plane to California in preparation for its launch

 "As we go down, every 50 centimeters, we'll pause and we'll heat the outer hull of the mole and watch the temperature rise, and that will let us calculate the thermal conductivity of the regolith [Ed.: the soil]," says Spohn.
 "We'll read the temperature along 14 temperature sensors printed on the tether."

 The data will show heat flow and thermal conductivity on Mars as it is today, but it should also allow the scientists to track back to when the planet was formed — because that heat flow, remember, stems from the planet's original "heat of accretion."